Effect of the 2004 Indian Ocean earthquake on Indonesia: Banda Aceh

 Banda Aceh was a city with a population of about 264,000 inhabitants before the tsunami.
-The majority of the casualties were in the city.
+The majority of the Indonesian casualties were in the city.
 Around 60,000 people were confirmed killed in the capital of Banda Aceh alone, the government announced.
 Over one thousand bodies found on the streets in the provincial capital of Banda Aceh were placed in mass graves without waiting for identification as officials quickly tried to keep the sanitation situation from worsening.

 Leupung

 Leupung -- sometimes spelt "Leupueng", is a town in the district (Kabupaten/Kota) of Aceh Besar, close to the city of Banda Aceh, the capital of the special territory of Aceh.
 The town was obliterated by the tsunami.
 Media reports stated that the tsunami was directed by seaside limestone cliffs towards Leupung, which had a population of ten thousand.
 According to reports nothing vertical and square-edged is left, and the estimated number of survivors was between 200 and 700.